msantos/alcove/README.md

         open(2) : returns a file descriptor associated with a file

-        Lists of values are OR'ed:
+        Lists of values are ORed:

             alcove:open(Drv, [], "/tmp/test", [o_wronly,o_creat], 8#644)